justinkang221/justinkang221.github.io/_pages/about.md

 News
 ======
+* New blog post: <a href="/posts/2026/03/human-ai-collaboration-on-open-math-problems-lessons-from-the-autocorrelation-inequality/">Human-AI Collaboration on Open Math Problems</a> — how I used AI agents to achieve #1 on the EinsteinArena leaderboard.
 * Talk at ITA 2026 graduation day — won the *sea award*. (<a href="/files/ITA 2026.pdf">slides</a>)
 * I was selected as a 2026 <a href="https://www.heronsec.ai/">Heron AI Security Fellow</a>.
 * New preprints: <a href="https://arxiv.org/abs/2602.06246">*Adaptive Sparse Möbius Transforms*</a>, <a href="https://arxiv.org/abs/2602.02639">*A Positive Case for Faithfulness*</a>, and <a href="https://arxiv.org/abs/2602.01399">*An Odd Estimator for Shapley Values*</a>.